gvwilson/thirdbit/src/fiction/santas/index.md

 before handing Finner a heavy rectangle wrapped in sturdy brown paper and covered in a confetti explosion of interdimensional stamps.
-Someone had blacked out the address below Finner's name, but careful blocky letters in the corner spelled out "S. Greenwood, Isla del Tesoro".
+Someone had blacked out the address below Finner's name, but careful block letters in the corner spelled out "S. Greenwood, Isla del Tesoro".

 He took the package back to his room and lay down once again with it beside him.